jaegdi/print-columns/pc-ReadMe.md

     The parameters:

         -file=filename                      read the text from this file, if there is also data from STDIN, this is added together

         -header='...'
 Headerline,        if the text has no headers, you can define headers.
                                             They must be defined in the original order of the incoming text.
                                             Headers are left adjusted,
                                             if they start with a dash (-), then they right adjusted.
         -sep=' '                            define the seperator, which is used to split the data, default is blank ' ' -mb                                 MoreBlanks, assumes, that columes are separated by more than one blank, default=false
                                             This can be used, if some fields contains blanks, but only works correct, if all columns consequently delimited by more than one blank.
                                             Typically useful when input is a preformatted ASCII table with blanks as delimiters.
                                             If a headerline is defined with -header=..., then the fields must also delimited by two blanks ore more.
         -w=1                                no of blanks between colums seperator and column content, default is 1.
         -colsep='|'       ColumnSeparator   define the character to separate the columns, default='|'.
         -filter='regex'   Filter lines,     process only lines where 'string' or 'regex' matches.
         -sortcol=colnum:  SortColumn        number of column, to sort for.
 Only one column can be defined for sort.
                                             Number refers to the number of the output column.
         -gcol=colnum:     GroupCol          write a separator when the value in this column is different to the value in the previous line to group the values in this column.
                                             Number refers to the number of the output column.
+                                            In the grouped column the second and all following lines of a group get the value '""'.
+                                            This behaviour can be disabled by the next parameter:
-        -nf               no format        don't format the colums for common column width.
+        -gcolval                            Do not replace the values in group-column by '""' -nf               no format         don't format the colums for common column width.
-        -nhl              no headline      The data contains no headline.
+        -nn               no numerical      don't format numerical content right adjusted -nhl              no headline       The data contains no headline.
         -ts               TitleSeparator    draws a separator line between first and second line of output.
         -fs               FooterSeparator   draws a separator line between last and second last line of output.
         -cs               ColumnSeparator   draws a separator (default=|) between columns of output.
         -pp               PrettyPrint       draw cell borders and all separators.
         -rh               RemoveHeader      removes the first line.
         -mb               MoreBlanks        more than one blank to split columns.
         -num              Num-bering        insert col numbers in the first line.
         -csv              CSV               write output in CSV format.
         -json             JSON              write output in JSON format.
-        -help             Help             print help and exit.
+        -jtc              TitelColumn       relevant for JSON with defined headers, use first column as main-key and put all other columns as sub-key -help             Help              print help and exit.
         -man              Manual            print help and manual, then exit.
         -v                Verify            print parameter verirfy info.

         1 2 m n      ColumnNumbers,
         m:n          ColumnNumber-ranges    The number or ranges of the columns from the incoming text, that should printed out.
 To rearrange the columns the columns can given in the wanted order.
                                             This parameters must be defined after all other parameters.

         -h -help          Help,             print help and exit -man              Manual,           print help and manual, then exit

 AUTHOR
     written by Dirk Jäger (dirk.jaeger.dj@gmail.com)